Sustainable working statement

 · My work doesn’t make use of many consumables or sundries, but where it does, I will endeavour to shop locally and to support businesses that state their ethical and environmental intentions publicly.

-· Whenever I am working on public-facing interpretive content that could conceivably carry a message about environmental responsibility or sustainable ways of thinking and living, I will actively encourage clients to include these in the visitor experience.
-If you’re not actively including a message of the planetary emergency, be sure that I will remind you of it.
+· Whenever I am working on public-facing interpretive content that could conceivably carry a message about environmental responsibility, a zero-carbon world and/or sustainable ways of thinking and living, I will actively encourage clients to include these in the content that visitors will experience.
+If you’re not actively including a message about the planetary emergency in your interpretation, be sure that I will remind you of it and advocate for its inclusion.

-I’m keen to develop a more sustainable practice, so will actively look for more ways to improve what I do and will happily take advice from anyone who cares to offer it.
+I acknowledge that a ‘sustainable’ working statement is only words.
+It needs to be put into action and it requires the buy-in of my clients, collaborators and friends.
+I’m keen to develop an ever-more sustainable practice, so will actively look for more ways to improve what I do and will happily take advice from anyone who cares to offer it.

 If you want to copy or adapt this statement, please feel free.